dusktreader/py-buzz/docs/overview.rst

 Overview
 ========

-py-buzz supplies extras to python exceptions in a base Buzz exception class.
+py-buzz supplies some useful tools to use with python exceptions as well as a base Buzz exception class that includes them as classmethods.

-Buzz is fully equipped with exception tools that are written over and over again in python projects such as:
+py-buzz is fully equipped with exception tools that are written over and over again in python projects such as:

 * checking conditions and raising errors on failure (``require_conditon``)
 * catching exceptions wrapping them in clearer exception types with better error messages (``handle_errors``)
 * checking many conditions and reporting which ones failed (``check_expressions``)